Onchao/HillClimb-RL/README.md

 A game based on popular "Hill Climb Racing".\
 In contrary to original version a car can be controlled by a **human player** and an **AI agent**.

 An agent learns how to drive using the **Q-Learning** algorithm.

-There are two types of maps: a flipped Gaussian curve and randomly generated.
+Maps are difficult enough so that they can't be driven by just accelerating right.
+There are two types of them: a flipped Gaussian curve and randomly generated.
+Of course, randomly generated maps are different every time.

 An application can be controlled with a command line and standard keyboard input.\
 Available commands are displayed in the terminal after starting a program.
 Later after typing executing `help`.